Maxumka/Blazorish/README.md

 * OfMsg
 * OfFuncEither
 * OfFuncPerform
-* OfAsyncEither
+* OfTaskEither
-* OfAsyncPerform
+* OfTaskPerform
 # Usage
-Just create class and inherintce BlazorishSimpleComponent, in generic parameters add your model and msg Write your model, like this
+Just create class and inherintce BlazorishSimpleComponent, in generic parameters add your model and msg.
+Write your model, like this
 ```csharp
 public record Model(int Count);